Snowflake-Labs/Sentry/README.md

-This is a a repository containing the Streamlit version of the [Snowflake security dashboards][1].
+This is a repository containing the Streamlit version of the [Snowflake security dashboards][1].

 # About